collapsed-stacks/startups/questions/3604/china-icp-license-for-a-oversea-company.md

 - posted by: [DR Agency](https://stackexchange.com/users/10906690/dr-agency) on 2017-05-18
 - score: 0

-<p>You can use a Chinese citizen's ID to apply the ICP for you.
-Someone you trusted.</p>
+You can use a Chinese citizen's ID to apply the ICP for you.
+Someone you trusted.

-<p>If you want to put the server in China you have to get an ICP.
-It's essential.</p>
+If you want to put the server in China you have to get an ICP.
+It's essential.

-<p>There is another option for you, put your server in Hongkong, it belongs to China but has another policy.
-You don't need to apply for an ICP. </p>
+There is another option for you, put your server in Hongkong, it belongs to China but has another policy.
+You don't need to apply for an ICP.

-<p><a href="http://cloud.websiteapp.cn/" rel="nofollow noreferrer">http://cloud.websiteapp.cn/</a>, you can check the price here.</p>
+http://cloud.websiteapp.cn/, you can check the price here.

-<p>If you have any other questions we will be glad to help you.</p>
+If you have any other questions we will be glad to help you.